France-Belgium

-France-Belgium border postage
+border postage

-The entire eastern boundary of the Department Nord runs along the Belgian border.
-Long before the introduction of the postage stamp, there was a preferential rate known as the border rate.
-It was the postal convention of 27 April 1849 between Belgium and France that definitively set the rules for the border rate.
-A letter posted in a French post office, whether franked or not, to a Belgian town whose post office is located within a maximum of 30 km (in a straight line), will benefit from a lower rate than a letter sent to all other Belgian post offices.
+Under this agreement, a letter posted at a French post office, whether franked or not, and addressed to a Belgian town with a post office located within a maximum distance of 30 km (in a straight line), would benefit from a lower rate than letters sent to all other Belgian post offices.

 Letter from VALENCIENNES to PERUWELZ franked at 20 c (Convention of 1/04/1858).
 PD stamp meaning "Paid to destination".